cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 #### Apply Model Specific Preprocessing

 This is where we'll make use of the `PoseNetShader` we made earlier.
-We need to create a new method for executing it.
+We'll create a new method to the execution process.
 Name the new method `PreprocessResNet` to match the function in the `PoseNetShader`.

 For this method, we need to use HDR texture formats for the `RenderTexture` and `Texture2D`.
 This allows us to feed images into the model with color values outside of the standard range of `[0,1]`.
 The Barracuda library [remaps](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/api/Unity.Barracuda.Tensor.html#Unity_Barracuda_Tensor__ctor_UnityEngine_Texture_System_Int32_System_String_) non-HDR color values to `[0, 1]`.
 Given that we're scaling the values by `255`, this is undesirable.